CH6832/theoretical-foundations/mathematics-masters-training-materials/1st-semester/topology-i/summaries/README-summary.md

 **"Counterexamples in Topology" by Lynn Arthur Steen and J. Arthur Seebach**

 A valuable resource for understanding the necessity of definitions and theorems through illustrative counterexamples.

----

-This advanced course outline provides a thorough exploration of topological concepts, aiming to meet MIT-level rigor and depth.
-The inclusion of detailed proofs, examples, and real-world applications aligns with the expectations for a graduate-level course in topology.